-Last Updated: July 25, 2014
+Last Updated: August 26, 2014

-Updated: June, 2014
+Updated: August, 2014

 SECTORAL REPORT | April, 2014

-As per extant policy, FDI up to 100 per cent, under the automatic route, is permitted in the pharmaceuticals sector for Greenfield investment.
+As per extant policy, FDI up to 100 per cent, under the automatic route, is permitted in the pharmaceutical sector for Greenfield investment.
 Hundred per cent FDI is also permitted for investments in existing companies under the government approval route.
 Further, the Government of India has also put in place mechanisms such as the Drug Price Control Order and the National Pharmaceutical Pricing Authority to address the issue of affordability and availability of medicines.

-Exchange rate used INR 1= US$ 0.01667 as on May 08, 2014
+Exchange rate used INR 1= US$ 0.0165 as on August 26, 2014

 References: Consolidated FDI Policy, Department of Industrial Policy & Promotion (DIPP), Press Information Bureau (PIB), Media Reports, Pharmaceuticals Export Promotion Council

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.